Mathern: Mathern Palace

 The Mathern estate was traditionally given to the Bishops of Llandaff by King Meurig.
 It is known that, by 1333, Mathern was one of three medieval palaces belonging to Llandaff (the others being at Bishton and at Llandaff itself); and, after Owain Glyndŵr's rebellion in the early 15th century, it was the only one kept habitable.
 Part of the existing building is dated to 1419.
 In his 1882 publication, local historian Octavius Morgan provides a description of three carved stones, showing symbols of the Holy Trinity, which once formed part of a grand gateway to the palace, but by then deposited by Lord Tredegar at the museum at Caerleon, dating from the time of Bishop John de la Zouch who held the See between 1408 and 1423.

 Most of the remaining buildings, however, date from the 16th century.
 The property fell out of use around 1700, became a farm, and was partly demolished around 1770.
 In 1894 the buildings were sold to architect and garden designer Henry Avray Tipping (1855–1933), who restored some of the buildings and developed a new garden in the Arts and Crafts style.
-The remains of the palace are a Grade I listed building as of 10 June 1953.
-As of 2013, the Palace is for sale with an estimated value of £2.75M.
+The remains of the palace have been Grade I listed building since 10 June 1953.

+Mathern Palace was sold in August 2014 and is now a private home.
+In 2019 the palace was again put up for sale for £3 million.